d-krupke/drone-range-assignment/README.md

 ### Model

+The model is a Mixed Integer Second Order Cone Program (MISOCP) and can be solved by, e.g., Gurobi.

 **Variables:**

 * $p_i=(x_i, y_i) \in \mathbb{R}^2$: Position of drone or terminal $i\in A$.
 For terminals $T$, this is fixed.